-- 55. A student retains their status as an eligible postgraduate for a period equal to that which is ordinarily required to complete the relevant designated postgraduate course.
+- 61. A student retains their status as an eligible postgraduate student for a period equal to that which is ordinarily required to complete the relevant designated postgraduate course.
 If the ordinary duration of the course includes a period to complete a dissertation or thesis, the Regulations provide for the student to be eligible to receive postgraduate DSAs for the period spent completing their dissertation or thesis.
-For example, if a course ordinarily takes two years to complete and the second year of the course is writing up the thesis, the postgraduate student will qualify for support during the writing up period. - 56.
+For example, if a course ordinarily takes two years to complete and the second year of the course is writing up the thesis, the postgraduate student will qualify for support during the writing up period. - 62.
 However, there may be occasions when students request payment of DSAs to continue when they are writing up a dissertation or thesis after the end of the period ordinarily required to complete the designated course.
-Regulation 118(8) provides SFW with discretion to extend or renew a student's eligibility for such further periods as they consider appropriate after the expiry of the period ordinarily required to complete the course.
-This discretion might be used when a student is writing up a thesis or dissertation after the expiry of the period ordinarily required to complete the course. - 57.In the case of part-time designated postgraduate courses which began before 1st September 2014, if the additional period of writing up a thesis or dissertation would mean that the overall duration of the part-time course will be more than double the time needed to complete a full-time equivalent course, the part-time course would then cease to be designated.
+Regulation 113(8) (2017) and Schedule 4, paragraph 11 (2018) provide SFW with discretion to extend or renew a student's eligibility for such further periods as they consider appropriate after the expiry of the period ordinarily required to complete the course.
+This discretion might be used when a student is writing up a thesis or dissertation after the expiry of the period ordinarily required to complete the course. - 63.
+In the case of part-time designated postgraduate courses that began before 1 September 2014, if the additional period of writing up a thesis or dissertation would mean that the overall duration of the part-time course will be more than double the time needed to complete a full-time equivalent course, the part-time course would then cease to be designated.
 Consequently, the student would not qualify for any further DSAs support after the ordinary duration of the part-time course.
-Where the part-time postgraduate course begins on or after 1st September 2014, if the additional period of writing up a thesis or dissertation would mean the overall duration of the part-time course will be more than four times the time needed to complete the full-time equivalent course, the part-time course will cease to be designated and the student will not qualify for further DSAs support.
+Where the part-time postgraduate course begins on or after 1 September 2014, if the additional period of writing up a thesis or dissertation would mean the overall duration of the part-time course will be more than four times the time needed to complete the full-time equivalent course, the part-time course will cease to be designated and the student will not qualify for further DSAs support.